 Research shows that parents pass along their fear of the dentist to their kids.
-We’re here to help break the cycle with tips and resources for you and your kids to be more comfortable visiting the dentist.
+We’re here to help break the cycle with tips and resources for you and your kids to be more comfortable when visiting the dentist.

 The relationship between fear of the dentist, parents, and children has been studied around the world.
 A review of 43 studies across six continents on the subject found “a significant relationship between parental and child dental fear, particularly in children aged 8 years and younger.”

 Fear of the dentist has real consequences for oral health.
 Research suggests those with dental phobia are more likely to have untreated cavities and missing teeth because they avoid going to the dentist.
-In fact, 1 in 5 South Dakotans who hadn’t been to the dentist in the last 12 months said it was because of fear.
+It’s important to be aware of your fear of the dentist and its potential impact on your oral health and your child’s oral health.

 Is there a relative or friend who can take the child to the dentist for you?
 There’s no shame in looking for help here – if your child gets to the dentist, you’ve done your part.

-Overcoming fear of the dentist IS possible.
+Overcoming the fear of the dentist IS possible.
 We want you and your whole family to have healthy smiles.
 Regular dental checkups can keep your mouth healthier, which means less work and less time in the chair when you go!